streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 ## Pull Requests

-One of the better ways to get around a codebase new to you is to look at recent accepted proposals to change code (pull requests).
+One of the better ways to get around a codebase that is new to you is to look at recent accepted proposals to change the code (pull requests).

 This is also likely useful here.